 User behaviors could change depending on users’ location, the browser they’re using, and even whether they visited your website via a search engine or another source.
 Try and look at the detail on as granular a level as possible, or you could start making changes you don’t need to make!

-Why is it important to use multiple usability testing methods?
+Why is it important to use multiple usability testing methods for websites?

 Using various usability testing methods can help you build a more comprehensive picture of your website’s performance.